DilaraUcar/yoga_vibe_p5/TESTING.md

 ## MANUAL TESTING

-Manual testing was carried out as soon as the project started using exploratory testing techniques and a list of bugs was identified and placed in a document to tackle.
+Manual testing began as soon as the project started, utilizing exploratory testing techniques.
+A list of identified bugs was documented for resolution.

-At the same time as building the application, it was tested before moving to other steps and checking to make sure no major issues were found.
-What helped me with tackling the errors and code not working the use of console.log and print statements was extensively used for debugging purposes.

-Afterwards, formal test cases were developed and executed.
+During the application development, continuous testing was performed before progressing to subsequent steps, ensuring no major issues were present.
+Debugging was facilitated by extensively using console.log and print statements to identify and resolve errors.

-At a later stage Automated testing was carried out using validators and all errors were fixed, it was checked that all user goals are met and after this, a test table was created.
+At a later stage, automated testing was conducted using validators.
+All errors were fixed, and it was confirmed that all user goals were met.
+Following this, a test table was created to document the results.

 ### FULL TESTING